bieganowski/documentation/intermediate/modes/index.rst

 The maintenance mode was implemented with a thought of the backup and restore procedures without a necessity to put down the instance, but at the same time with a restriction of any outer interference.
+Please note, that any maintenance activities should be performed 60 seconds after activating ``Maintenence``, to make sure all cached data is updated.